24 Cities Near Orlando to Live in 2026

 Find Your Next Apartment in Florida

-Greater Orlando offers everything from peaceful suburbs to city living — and plenty of amenities.
+Greater Orlando offers a diverse range of options, from peaceful suburbs to city living, along with numerous amenities.
 Plus, with these cities around Orlando, you're also never far from theme parks, including the Walt Disney World Resort and Universal Studios.

 Ready to narrow down your Orlando and Florida apartment search?
-Take our quiz to get started.
-With us, you’ll spend 5 minutes and save 50 hours searching.
+Find your match today and save yourself hours of searching.

 FAQS about Cities Near Orlando